dockstore/dockstore-ui/app/docs/getting-started.md

 ![My Containers](docs/register_ui.png)

 The left side menu is a list of all image repositories associated with the user, grouped lexicographically by namespace.
 Words encapsulated in parentheses denotes the toolname.
 Detailed information and links for each container is located on the 'Info' tab.
 The 'Labels' tab allows editing of keywords to be associated with a container for efficient searching and grouping.
 Settings such as the path to the Dockerfile and CWL Descriptor can be modified on a per-tag basis in the 'Versions' tab.
-The Dockerfile and CWL Descriptor may be viewed in the last two tabs, by the Version tag (corresponding to a Git tag/branch).
+The Dockerfile and CWL/WDL Descriptor may be viewed in the last two tabs, by the Version tag (corresponding to a Git tag/branch).

 A container is not visible on the public 'Containers' listing unless it is published.
 To publish a container, press the yellow 'Register' button in the top-right corner.

 #### Manual Registration of Containers

-In certain cases, it is not possible for Dockstore to perquisition every existing container, especially those with unusual project structures.
+In certain cases, it is not possible for Dockstore to register every existing container, especially those with unusual project structures.
 Most notably, Docker Hub images can not be automatically detected by Dockstore.
 The second possibility is that you have multiple CWL documents in a GitHub repository associated with multiple images.
 For those cases, it is necessary to manually register their details to Dockstore.

 Containers can be registered manually from the 'My Containers' page by pressing the 'Add Container' button at the bottom of the right side bar, or any of the '+' buttons in each accordion namespace group.
 A modal will appear as below:

 ![Register Container Manual](docs/register_container_manual.png)

 The Source Code Repository and Image Registry fields must be filled out, they are in the format `namespace/name` (the two paths may differ).
-The Dockerfile Path and CWL Descriptor Paths are relative to the root of the Source Code Repository (and must begin with '/'), these will be the default locations to find their corresponding files, unless specified otherwise in the tags.
+The Dockerfile Path and CWL/WDL Descriptor Paths are relative to the root of the Source Code Repository (and must begin with '/'), these will be the default locations to find their corresponding files, unless specified otherwise in the tags.
 The toolname is an optional 'suffix' appended to the Dockstore path, it allows for two repositories to share the same Git and Image Registry paths; the image registry path and the toolname uniquely distinguishes image repositories in Dockstore.

 Upon successful submission and registration of the container, a resynchronization call will be made to fetch all available data from the given sources.
 If the image registry is Quay.io, existing version tags will be prepopulated for the Dockstore record.